-We like to say that Camano Island is the “easy drive-on Island” where there are no finicky ferry schedules, and no waiting in a crowded parking lot for hours at a time.
+We like to say that Camano Island is the “easy drive-on island” where there are no finicky ferry schedules, and no waiting in a crowded parking lot for hours at a time.
 Take a few minutes out of your day to cross a few hundred yards of bridge, and you’re on Camano Island!
-The island is close to several major urban centers: twenty minutes from Marysville or Burlington via I5, and only forty-five minutes from Bellingham or Shoreline.
+The island is close to several major urban centers: 20 minutes from Marysville or Burlington via I-5, and only 45 minutes from Bellingham or Shoreline.

 Another great thing about living on Camano Island is getting away from rush-hour traffic.
 Typically, once you go north of Marysville, traffic eases up.
 When you want to go shopping in Burlington, for example, you don’t need to worry about planning your whole day around the trip!
 Hop across the bridge, cruise through Stanwood, and head north on I-5 for an easy twenty-minute drive.

 Living on an island doesn’t have to mean giving up access to the rest of the world!
 On Camano Island, we like to think we have the best of both worlds: island paradise, with abundant convenience.

 There are many reasons to move to Camano Island: the relaxed island atmosphere, friendly neighbors, and beautiful scenery right in your backyard.
 Everything that island living has to offer coupled with modern conveniences like coffee shops, restaurants, and grocery stores make Camano Island a great choice for your next home.